MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/cs-historical-analytics-unified-routing.md

 ### Queue drill-down view

-In **Routing metrics by queue**, select a queue, and then select **Details** to view the queue drill-down view.
+On the **Unified routing** report page, in **Routing metrics by queue**, select a queue, and then select **Details** to view the queue drill-down view.
 This view displays information about the records that were routed and the transfer rate for the items that were transferred to other queues.

 The **Incoming sessions transferred by queue** metric displays the incoming sessions that were transferred from the selected queue to other queues.